Alexis Nihon Complex: Stores

 The complex is directly connected to the Atwater Metro station and offers numerous services, a variety of shops and superstores, and a food court with over 25 restaurants.
 From 1982 until 1986, it housed Montreal's first IKEA Store, which due to a lack of space, moved out to a new location.
 Alexis Nihon also previously housed Miracle Mart (later becoming an M-Store), a three-screen cinema operated by Cineplex Odeon, Zellers and Steinberg's supermarket.
 When the complex first opened in 1967 the French department store Au Printemps opened it first location outside France.

 Food court renovations

+The new food court, also known as Bonap.

-In early 2025, the complex has announced that they will renovate the food court.
+In early 2025, the food court went to renovation, to add new restaurants.
 The construction work officially begun since March 1, 2025.
 This led to the closure of the restaurants on it, during the entire work.
-It is expected to be done by late 2026.
+It reopened in November 2025.